CSF interpretation

 Traumatic (blood stained) tap

-• The safest interpretation of a traumatic tap is to count the total number of white cells, and disregard the red cell count.
-If there are more white cells than the normal range for age, then the safest option is to treat
+• The safest interpretation of a traumatic tap is to count the total number of white cells and disregard the red cell count.
+If there are more white cells than the normal range for age, then the safest option is to commence empiric antibiotics

-• Some guidelines suggest that in traumatic taps, the white blood cell and protein count can be corrected based on the following calculation: 1 white blood cell for every 500–700 red blood cells and 0.01 g/L protein for every 1000 red cells.
-However, this is unreliable
+• Some guidelines suggest that in traumatic taps, the white blood cell and protein count can be corrected based on the following calculation: 1 white blood cell for every 500-700 red blood cells and 0.01 g/L protein for every 1000 red cells

-• Consider subarachnoid hemorrhage when there is unexplained or persistent RBCs in CSF
+• Consider subarachnoid haemorrhage when there are unexplained or persistently elevated red blood cells in CSF

 Time between sampling and analysis

-• Delays in laboratory analysis of CSF can alter the cell count as a result of lysis in the CSF.
+Delays in laboratory analysis of CSF can alter cell counts as a result of lysis in the CSF.
 There is progressive reduction in both neutrophils and lymphocytes after 4 hours

 Additional tests